How long is Omicron variant’s incubation period?

 Omicron has been detected in at least 110 countries to date, with the likes of the Netherlands, Germany and South Korea reimposing lockdown measures to slow its spread.

-The UK has continued to experience extremely high levels of Covid infections across the festive period, with total daily cases in England rocketing to a pandemic high of 162,572 on New Year’s Day, according to the UK Health Security Agency.
+The UK has continued to experience extremely high levels of Covid infections across the festive period, with total daily cases in England rocketing to a pandemic high of 218,724 on 4 January, according to the UK Health Security Agency.

 One aspect of the Omicron variant that has become clear over the last few weeks is how it differs from the original Covid strain.